+Trading with CFDs involves significant risk of loss and is not suitable for all traders.
 Although leverage can greatly increase your chances for profit, it can also magnify your losses and it is with that warning in mind that we bring you our top 10 tips for how to make the most of your chances for success in the CFD markets.

 - Be honest with yourself